georgianapetricele/Atestat/README.md

 # Top 10 locations from Apuseni Mountains
-For the final High School project I made a webpage for promoting Apuseni Mountains using HTML, CSS and SwiperJS
+Designed a webpage for promoting Apuseni Mountains using HTML, CSS and Javascript library-SwiperJS

 # Demo
 - Home page\